Advanced search

 This medicinal product contains phosphates which may lead to corneal deposits or corneal opacity when topically administered.
 It should be used with caution in patients presenting with compromised cornea and in instances where the patient is receiving polypharmacy with other phosphate containing eye medications (see section 4.5).

-Topical corticosteroids should not be used for longer than one week except under ophthalmic supervision, as prolonged application to the eye of preparations containing corticosteroids has caused increased intraocular pressure.
+Topical corticosteroids should not be used for longer than 10 days except under ophthalmic supervision, as prolonged application to the eye of preparations containing corticosteroids has caused increased intraocular pressure and corneal damage.
 The dose of anti-glaucoma medication may need to be adjusted in these patients.
 Prolonged use may also increase the hazard of secondary ocular infections.

 Contact lenses should not be worn during treatment with corticosteroid eye drops due to increased risk of infection.